realworldocaml/book/en/03-variables-and-functions.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The practice of applying some of the arguments of a curried function
-to get a new function is called _partial application_, and it is a
+to get a new function is called _partial application_.
-convenient way to mint new, specialized functions from more general
-ones.

 Note that the `fun` keyword supports its own syntactic sugar for
 currying, so we could also have written `abs_diff` as follows.